jamaps/red_light_cameras_toronto/README.md

     #map { height: calc(100vh - 17px); }
     #footer { height: 16px; }

+12 - Style the map (font, colours, etc.)

 That's about it.

-Feel free to email me with any comments or questions at jeff.allen |at| mail.utoronto.ca
+Feel free to email me with any comments or questions at jeff.allen AT mail.utoronto.ca

 Jeff Allen

-This map and its code is CC-BY-CA 3.0
+This map and its code is CC BY-NC-SA 3.0: http://creativecommons.org/licenses/by-nc-sa/3.0/